cwonjin11/vehicles-organizer-sinatra/Note2.md

 Do prioritize

 1. what are migrations?
-   => Migrations are what we write to make changes to our database.
+  ✅=> It creates a table for us.   => Creating the database table ✅=> Migrations are what we write to make changes to our database.
-   => Creating the database table

 2. Explain when the schema changes.
-   => after rake db:migration or roll-back
-   => schema.rb; This file shows “current state of the database”
+  ✅=>Every time i run a migration, this gets updated to the current state of my database.
+  ✅=>It doen't keep the database' history.
+Just current state of my database as it exists right now.

 3. in tux, how we access objects through activerecord associations.
    => current_user.vehicles ; will return an array of vehicles that belongs to the current_user object.
 4. Where is the .vehicles method defined?
+  ✅ in active record macro
+  ✅ (1. build migration 2. build association using ar macro 3. association method)
    => model -> has_many, belongs_to

 ## MVC